Zarol/kleips/README.md

 ```

 ## Deployment
 Current deployment generates all related files to the `public/` folder and uploads it to my S3 bucket.
 The AWS creditentials are stored via [AWS environment variables](http://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html).
-Deployment has also been integrated to CircleCI.
+Deployment has also been integrated into CircleCI.

 ### [Staging](http://staging.kleips.com)
 This environment doesn't sit behind CloudFront so updates are immediately visible.
 CircleCI will also automatically deploy any changes made to the `develop` branch to staging.
 This probably shouldn't be publicly accessible, but it's just a static site.